 Attendance and Holiday in Term Time

-New Government guidance comes into effect September 2022 to ensure that children attend school regularly so they get the most out of their school experience, including their attainment, wellbeing and wider life chances.
-Improving pupil attendance at school is everyone's business."
+New Government legislation came into effect September 2023 to ensure that children attend school regularly so they get the most out of their school experience, including their attainment, wellbeing and wider life chances.
+Improving pupil attendance at school is "everyone's business."

 As a parent/ carer you are legally responsible for making sure your child/children attends school regularly.